ljarvi/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_Bldgs

 	:Description:
 		Code for Bldgs surface characteristics Provides the link to column 1 of SUEWS_NonVeg.txt, which contains the attributes describing buildings in this grid for this year.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_NonVeg.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_Bldgs.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_Bsoil

 	:Description:
 		Code for BSoil surface characteristics Provides the link to column 1 of SUEWS_NonVeg.txt, which contains the attributes describing bare soil in this grid for this year.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_NonVeg.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_Bsoil.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_DecTr

 	:Description:
 		Code for DecTr surface characteristics Provides the link to column 1 of SUEWS_Veg.txt, which contains the attributes describing deciduous trees and shrubs in this grid for this year.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Veg.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_DecTr.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_ESTMClass_Bldgs1

 	:Description:
 		Code linking to SUEWS_ESTMCoefficients.txt

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_ESTMClass_Bldgs1.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_ESTMClass_Bldgs2

 	:Description:
 		Code linking to SUEWS_ESTMCoefficients.txt

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_ESTMClass_Bldgs2.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_ESTMClass_Bldgs3

 	:Description:
 		Code linking to SUEWS_ESTMCoefficients.txt

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_ESTMClass_Bldgs3.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_ESTMClass_Bldgs4

 	:Description:
 		Code linking to SUEWS_ESTMCoefficients.txt

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_ESTMClass_Bldgs4.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_ESTMClass_Bldgs5

 	:Description:
 		Code linking to SUEWS_ESTMCoefficients.txt

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_ESTMClass_Bldgs5.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_ESTMClass_Paved1

 	:Description:
 		Code linking to SUEWS_ESTMCoefficients.txt

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_ESTMClass_Paved1.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_ESTMClass_Paved2

 	:Description:
 		Code linking to SUEWS_ESTMCoefficients.txt

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_ESTMClass_Paved2.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_ESTMClass_Paved3

 	:Description:
 		Code linking to SUEWS_ESTMCoefficients.txt

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_ESTMClass_Paved3.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_EveTr

 	:Description:
 		Code for EveTr surface characteristics Provides the link to column 1 of SUEWS_Veg.txt, which contains the attributes describing evergreen trees and shrubs in this grid for this year.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Veg.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_EveTr.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_Grass

 	:Description:
 		Code for Grass surface characteristics Provides the link to column 1 of SUEWS_Veg.txt, which contains the attributes describing grass surfaces in this grid for this year.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Veg.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_Grass.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_Paved

 	:Description:
 		Code for Paved surface characteristics Provides the link to column 1 of SUEWS_NonVeg.txt, which contains the attributes describing paved areas in this grid for this year.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_NonVeg.txt. e.g. 331 means use the characteristics specified in the row of input file SUEWS_NonVeg.txt which has 331 in column 1 (Code).

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_Paved.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: Code_Water

 	:Description:
 		Code for Water surface characteristics Provides the link to column 1 of SUEWS_Water.txt, which contains the attributes describing open water in this grid for this year.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Water.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: Code_Water.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: CondCode

 	:Description:
 		Code for surface conductance parameters Provides the link to column 1 of SUEWS_Conductance.txt, which contains the parameters for the Jarvis (1976) parameterisation of surface conductance.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Conductance.txt. e.g. 33 means use the characteristics specified in the row of input file SUEWS_Conductance.txt which has 33 in column 1 (Code).

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: CondCode.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: CRWMax